 Liposuction removes subcutaneous fat in areas of good skin tone in order to contour and slim parts of the body.

-It is an effective technique in patients who are already at their ideal body weight, but are seeking to reshape persistent bulges such as the upper thighs (saddle bags), flanks (love handles) and lower abdomen (muffin top).
-Liposuction is often used in conjunction with other surgical procedures eg gynaecomastia and neck lift, to create natural results and soften the junction between operated and non-operated parts of the body.
+Liposuction is an effective technique in patients who are already at their ideal body weight, but are seeking to reshape persistent bulges such as the upper thighs (saddle bags), flanks (love handles) and lower abdomen (muffin top).
+Liposuction is often used in conjunction with other surgical procedures eg tummy tuck or neck lift, to create natural results and soften the junction between operated and non-operated parts of the body.

 A discussion of your concerns regarding your body shape and your other health problems will be followed by an examination of the area that may benefit from surgery.
 The examination will determine if other surgical procedures will be used in conjunction with liposuction to achieve your ideal body shape.